What is PEP?

 When is PEP recommended?

-If you or someone you know has had:
+being exposed to HIV, when you or someone you know has:

 How can I get PEP?

 If you need PEP in Ohio, you should go to an emergency room immediately.

 A doctor will assess your risk before prescribing PEP.
 AHF Healthcare

 Center and Equitas Health Medical

 Center can also provide PEP in Columbus.